 Legal Service Updates and Letters

 I would love to be available to personally receive every client call.
-However, to maintain a functional and efficient practice, most activities in my day are scheduled ahead of time to insure that they have my full attention.
+However, to maintain a functional and efficient practice, most activities in my day are scheduled ahead of time to ensure that they have my full attention.
 This includes phone calls with clients.
 My staff is equipped to handle most routine matters and inquiries, and your call will always be held in the strictest confidence.
 If your issue does require speaking with me immediately, then it is usually more efficient to schedule a phone or web conference or send a short email.
 This avoids the time that is wasted by playing phone tag and means that you will get my undivided attention (and not just a quick second between meetings).
 Scheduled calls will take precedence over returning messages and voicemails from unscheduled calls.